Experience Strategy HealthTech People Leadership 0 to Scale Jintronix · 7 years

 00 · Background and Product Context

 Seven years.
 One product.
-Built from a blank board to standard of care.
+Built from a blank board into something clinics relied on.

 My scope